ChristopherJoshy/CookiVerse/README.md

 ## 👨‍💻 Solo Developer

-This project was developed by [Your Name] as a solo participant in the Web-a-Win hackathon.
+This project was developed by Christopher Joshy as a solo participant in the Web-a-Win hackathon.

 ## 📝 License